DataDog/documentation/content/en/monitors/incident_management/incident_settings.md

 1. Click the **+ Add Responder Type** button below the table.
 2. Give your new responder type a name.
 3. Choose if the responder type is a `One person role` or a `Multi person role`.
 A `One person role` can be held by a single person per incident, while a `Multi person role` can be held by an unlimited number of people per incident.
-4. Give the Responder Type a description.
+4. Give the responder type a description.
 This description appears in the UI for selecting a role to assign to your teammates.
 5. Click **Save**

 ### Integrations